Multiply the harvest by giving toward the $1 million match! Give Now!

 I believe the Lord wants us to know these truths deep unto deep:

-• He partners with the prayers of His people
+• He partners with the prayers of His people to release His will on Earth.

 Final Encouragement